Aphelion Lore

 Fourth God?

-There are holes in the monomyth.
-Every vesian culture knows the birth of the three Old Gods, but there are blistering theological arguments about some sort of "fourth god."
-The theory proposes a fourth Elder God who rose from the corpse of Creation, and who scorned the project Aphelion.
-This entity believed it could surpass Aphelion, and thus created a new realm.
-This was a catastrophically flawed place.
-Not even the eyes of Creation looked upon the fourth god's efforts.
-A realm behind the sun, as it were.
-Yet this thing felt so prideful of what it had made that the deity swore to strike down Aphelion.
-It would squeeze the spirit out of Aphelion and draw the eyes of Creation toward the shadow realms.
-So confident in this idea, the fourth god bragged to its greaters.
+And yet, this deity felt so prideful of what it had made that the fourth god swore to unmake Aphelion.
+It would squeeze the spirit out of Aphelion for its own project and thus draw the eyes of Creation toward the shadow realms.
+So confident in this idea, the fourth god openly boasted of its plans.
 The Three held council and came to the unanimous conclusion that the fourth god could not persist.
 It came down to the cruel hand of old Kjelchaikhan to strike the fourth god down.
-And when he did, he tore the thing out of history.
-All past, present, and future of the fourth god was torn asunder.
-In the wake of the execution, the only creatures with memory of this dead entity were the executioner himself, and his beloved son, the Time God Kalakay, who held onto the strings of that extinguished timeline.
+And when He did, He tore the thing out of time entirely.
+All past, present, and future of the fourth god turned to dust in an instant.
+In the wake of the execution, the only remaining memory of this dead entity lay with the executioner Himself, and His beloved son, the Time God Kalakay, who still held the strings of that extinguished timeline.
+Supposedly.

 Pre-war Geopolitics